 Pronunciation and Accent: Myths and Facts

-An accent is an articulation which normally finds common with native speakers of a particular place such as British accent or North American accent.
+An accent is an articulation that normally finds common with native speakers of a particular place such as a British accent or North American accent.

 Pronunciation is the articulation of a single individual when verbalizing a particular word in a language.

-Accent questions and tips at British Academy, top IELTS coaching in Ahmedabad
+Accent questions and tips at British Academy, Best IELTS Coaching Classes in Ahmedabad

 Many of the students ask questions to us about accent and its importance in the examination, Here are some tips:-

 IELTS exams are conducted and marked around the world.
-Generally, an accent of examiner and marker are the same as where the test is being administered.
-For example, if a candidate is having a test in western Canada, then accent of an examiner who is asking the questions and the one who is marking the answers might be born in Canada, grew up in western Canada or has an N. American west coast English Accent.
-So, it becomes very easy to mark and evaluate test takers who learned English in their region.
-However, this is not an option available all the time, because the test is not happening at English speaking country or if the test taker came from a different English speaking region then what can be done?
+Generally, an accent of examiner and marker is the same as where the test is being administered.
+For example, if a candidate is having a test in western Canada, then the accent of an examiner who is asking the questions and the one who is marking the answers might be born in Canada, grew up in western Canada, or has an N. American west coast English Accent.
+So, it becomes very easy to mark and evaluate test-takers who learned English in their region.
+However, this is not an option available all the time, because the test is not happening in English speaking country or if the test taker came from a different English speaking region then what can be done?

 Many IELTS candidates ask what pronunciation is needed to get a high score for natural diction.
 Experts answer this question as “Accent should be most similar to the English spoken in the region of the test taker.
 Most of the English speakers are agree that the easiest accent is well coast and east coast N. American English, after that N. American English, New Zealand and most people even other native English speakers find British English, Mid-south N. American English and Australian English a little bit tough to understand sometimes because of accent.
 Just remember the best way to be sure that you have the right pronunciation for the test is to practice and no need to shy.
 You should copy the native speaker accent as close as possible, no matter how funny is it?
 It is possible that sound seems strange in starting but because it is fine for the native speaker, keep continue.

 If you are also preparing for IELTS, keep accent important in your mind, we understand your pronunciation and accent problems well and we work on them efficiently in our training classes.
-You may join any of branches of top IELTS classes in Ahmedabad, British Academy at Satellite, Maninagar, Gurukul, C.G.Road, Nava Vadej and start a perfect training for IELTS with no loopholes of pronunciation and accent.
+You may join any of the branches of the top IELTS Coaching Class in Ahmedabad, British Academy at Satellite, Maninagar, Gurukul, C.G.Road, Nava Vadej and start a perfect training for IELTS with no loopholes of pronunciation and accent.